The-Strategy-Unit/pxtextmining/docs/getting started/training_new_model.md

 To train a new model to categorise patient feedback text, labelled data is required.
 Discussions are currently underway to enable the release of the data that the multilabel models in `pxtextmining` are trained on.

 This page breaks down the steps in the function `pxtextmining.pipelines.run_sklearn_pipeline`, which outputs trained sklearn models.
-This is a high-level explanation of the processes; for more detailed information please see the relevant code reference pages for each function.
+This is a high-level explanation of the processes; for more detailed technical information please see the relevant code reference pages for each function.

 ```python